ctonyperry/LightBox/README.md

 A personal Arduino / ESP32 Platform.io project for controlling lights on an rc drift car based on receiver values.
 Could easily be adapted to suit any surface vehicle.
 The controller code contained in src/main.cpp is intended to be very readable and self-documenting.
 Feel free to use/modify or create a pull request/ form if you want to use this elsewhere.

+This project is designed to run on an Arduino device connected to a string of WS2811/12 LEDS from a single pin.
+Lamps are defined by their address in that led chain as well as their purpose (Always on, responds to signal, etc)

 Some features:

 - Running lights